-Life jackets (also known as PFDs - personal flotation devices, or life vests) are one of the best ways to keep safe in the water.
-If you're going to be out in a boat or kayak, your child should absolutely have one on.
+Life jackets (also known as PFDs – personal flotation devices, or life vests) are essentially the best way to keep safe in the water.
+If you’re going to be out in a boat or kayak, your child should absolutely have one on.

 There are three different classifications of life jackets: Type I, Type II and Type III.

-Type I is designated for people stranded in rough, open water that won't face rescue for a while.
-This isn't really the type of life vest you should be looking for.
+Type I is designated for people stranded in rough, open water that won’t face rescue for a while.
+These typically aren’t made for children.

 Type II is what you should be focusing on.
-These are the "classic" life vest, the ones you're probably familliar with.
-They're typically designed for people close to land, and they're not as bulky or expensive as Type I jackets.
+When you think of a life vest, this is the type you’re thinking of.
+They’re typically designed for people close to land, and they’re not as bulky or expensive as Type I jackets.

-Type III jackets are made for use close to shore, and aren't really designed to upright an unconscious person.
-While they're the most comfortable, they aren't suitable for babies or young children.
+Type III jackets are made for use close to shore and are not designed to upright an unconscious person.
+While they’re the most comfortable, they are not designed for children under the age of 16.